 KB User's Guide - Documents Tab - Migrating HTML Content from a Web Site into your KB document via XML Import

-There may be occasion where you need to migrate document(s) residing on an Institutional web site, a Departmental web site, an existing web based blog, an online wiki, etc. into your KB Space.
-If you have about fifteen, or so, documents to migrate, follow these steps to make it happen.
-If you have less than ten documents to migrate, please review this document to use a more manual method.
+There may be occasion where you need to migrate content residing on an Institutional web site, a Departmental web site, an existing web based blog, an online wiki, etc. into your KB Space.
+If you have a large number of pages to migrate, please review this document\.

 Importing HTML Content via XML Import